-Executive Career Brand offers strategies and services to help you define, differentiate and strategically position your unique ROI for today’s executive job search.
+Executive Career Brand offers strategies and services to help you define, differentiate, and strategically position your unique ROI for today’s executive job search.

-Business began as an off-site office support services provider and quickly began specializing in executive job search document creation.
+The business began as an off-site office support services provider and quickly began specializing in executive job search document creation.

 For about 20 years now, we have exclusively provided personal branding and executive job search services to c-suite and senior-level executives.